-June 17, 2020
+August 17, 2021

-Baker Tilly Virchow Krause, LLP 1301 W. 22nd Street, Suite 400 Oak Brook Illinois 60523
+Baker Tilly US, LLP

+1301 W. 22nd Street Suite 400 Oak Brook Illinois 60523

-Dear Baker Tilly Virchow Krause, LLP:
+Dear Baker Tilly US, LLP:

-We are providing this letter in connection with your audit of the financial statements of the DuPage County, Illinois as of November 30, 2019 and for the year then ended for the purpose of expressing opinions as to whether the financial statements (except for the DuPage Airport Authority, a discretely presented component unit of the County) present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, the discretely presented component units, each major fund, and the aggregate remaining fund information of the DuPage County, Illinois and the respective changes in financial position and cash flows, where applicable, in conformity with accounting principles generally accepted in the United States of America.
+We are providing this letter in connection with your audit of the financial statements of DuPage County, Illinois as of November 30, 2020 and for the year then ended for the purpose of expressing opinions as to whether the financial statements present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, the discretely presented component units, each major fund, and the aggregate remaining fund information of DuPage County, Illinois and the respective changes in financial position and cash flows, where applicable, in conformity with accounting principles generally accepted in the United States of America.
 We confirm that we are responsible for the fair presentation of the previously mentioned financial statements in conformity with accounting principles generally accepted in the United States of America.
-We are also responsible for adopting sound accounting policies, establishing, and maintaining internal control over financial reporting, and preventing and detecting fraud.
+We are also responsible for adopting sound accounting policies, establishing and maintaining internal control over financial reporting, and preventing and detecting fraud.

 Certain representations in this letter are described as being limited to matters that are material.
 Items are considered material, regardless of size, if they involve an omission or misstatement of accounting information that, in the light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would be changed or influenced by the omission or misstatement.
-An omission or misstatement that is monetarily small in amount could be considered material as a result of qualitative factors.
+An omission or misstatement that is monetarily small in amount could be considered material as a result of gualitative factors.